Online Learning in Iterated Prisoner's Dilemma to Mimic Human Behavior: Behavioral Cloning with Human Data

-We collated the human data comprising 168,386 individual decisions from many human subjects experiments \cite{andreoni1993rational,bo2005cooperation,bereby2006speed,duffy2009cooperative,kunreuther2009bayesian,dal2011evolution,friedman2012continuous,fudenberg2012slow} that used real financial incentives and transparently conveyed the rules of the game to the subjects.
+We collate the human data comprising 168,386 individual decisions from many human subjects experiments \cite{andreoni1993rational,bo2005cooperation,bereby2006speed} that used real financial incentives and transparently conveyed the rules of the game to the subjects.
 As a a standard procedure in experimental economics, subjects anonymously interact with each other and their decisions to cooperate or defect at each time period of each interaction are recorded.
-They receive payoffs proportional to the outcomes in the same or similar payoff as the one we used in Table \ref{tab:ipd}.
-Following the similar preprocessing steps as \cite{nay2016predicting}, we were able to construct the comprehensive collection of game structures and individual decisions from the description of the experiments in the published papers and the publicly available data sets.
+They receive payoffs proportional to the outcomes in the same or similar payoff as the one we use in Table \ref{tab:ipd}.
+Following the similar preprocessing steps as \cite{nay2016predicting,lin2022predicting,lin2022predictinglstm}, we can construct the comprehensive collection of game structures and individual decisions from the description of the experiments in the published papers and the publicly available data sets.
 This comprehensive dataset consists of behavioral trajectories of different time horizons, ranging from 2 to 30 rounds, but most of these experimental data only host full historical information of at most past 9 actions.
-We further selected only those trajectories with these full historical information, which comprised 8,257 behavioral trajectories.
-We randomly selected 8,000 of them as the training set and the other 257 trajectories as the test set.
+We further select only those trajectories with these full historical information, which comprise 8,257 behavioral trajectories.
+We randomly select 8,000 of them as training set and the other 257 as test set.

 In the training phase, all agents are trained with the demonstration rewards as feedback sequentially for the trajectories in the training set.
-In the testing phase, we paused all the learning, and tested on the 257 trajectories independently, recorded their cooperation rate.
+In the testing phase, we paused all the learning, and tested on 257 trajectories independently, recorded their cooperation rate.
 In each test trajectory, we compared their evolution of cooperation rate to that of the human data and compute a prediction error.